Posted by Tim Spiess on 04/12/2015

 “Human understanding of what is sinful has changed over time,” said David Gushee, an evangelical Christian who teaches Christian ethics at Mercer University.

 [Well, you can listen to Mr. Gushee or you could listen to the vast majority of world history regarding homosexual behavior.
 Homosexual behavior has been considered wrong, abnormal, or unnatural for almost all of recorded history in all cultures.
 Just recently – merely the past 40 year or less and only in western cultures – has homosexuality been considered acceptable behavior.
+The vast majority of the people on the earth (probably in the 85% range) continue to believe that homosexual acts are sinful or wrong.
 Fifty years is a mere blip on the scale of human history, but those who advocate homosexual behavior don’t care about such facts because ‘we are right and you are wrong’.
 This would appear to be arrogance.]

 For a very long time, he noted, “Many Christians thought slavery wasn’t sinful, until we finally concluded that it was.
 People thought contraception was sinful when it began to be developed, and now very few Protestants and not that many Catholics would say that.”